commercetools/connect-payment-integration-template/README.md

 It's important to note that individual PSP could differ from this standard.
 So it's important to convert properly on the input and output layer when interacting with PSP.

+commercetools provides the library [connect-payments-sdk](https://github.com/commercetools/connect-payments-sdk) which includes various utility function to help with this.

 - [Development of Processor](./processor/README.md)

 #### 1. Develop your specific needs